sbunivedu/weather-app/README.md

 ## Stage 4
 This version adds an image background to the screen.
 The steps to arrive at this stage are covered in chapter 1 up to page 52.

+## Stage 5
+This version allows users to enter a city name and updates the location name on the screen.
+The steps to arrive at this stage are covered in chapter 1 up to page 66.